Information on qualifying for an EC-SDC Grant through MassDEP

 Project Review and Grant Awarding

-PWS who believe they may be eligible for EC-SDC grant funding should complete a needs assessment survey form and submit to MassDEP’s Drinking Water Program (DWP) at program.director-dwp@mass.gov (Subject: EC-SDC Grant, PWSID #).
+PWS who believe they may be eligible for EC-SDC grant funding should complete a Needs Assessment Survey Form and submit to MassDEP’s Drinking Water Program (DWP) at program.director-dwp@mass.gov (Subject: EC-SDC Grant, PWSID #).
 The EC-SDC grant is a noncompetitive grant, and does not have a traditional application process.
-However, all projects will be reviewed by MassDEP and EPA on an individual basis.
-For additional information on EPA’s requirements for EC-SDC grant funding, please review the EPA EC-SDC Implementation Manual Emerging Contaminants in Small or Disadvantaged Communities Grant Program: Grant Implementation Document (epa.gov).
+Needs Assessment Survey Forms are accepted on a rolling basis.
+All projects will be reviewed by MassDEP and EPA on an individual basis.
+For additional information on EPA’s requirements for EC-SDC grant funding, please review the EPA’s Updated EC-SDC Implementation Manual Emerging Contaminants in Small or Disadvantaged Communities Grant Program: Grant Implementation Document (epa.gov).

-Once an eligible project is approved by MassDEP, the PWS will receive a scope of work to complete and return to MassDEP.
-MassDEP will review the scope of work for completeness and if approved, MassDEP will forward the project to EPA for review.
-After EPA accepts a project, MassDEP will send an award letter to the PWS notifying them that the grant has been awarded.
-This letter will also include the contract paperwork to be completed by the PWS.
-Once all contract paperwork is successfully completed and submitted to MassDEP, the PWS will be approved to submit grant invoices.
+Once an eligible project is approved by MassDEP, the PWS will receive a Scope of Work (SOW)/ Application to complete and return to MassDEP.
+MassDEP will review the SOW/ Application for completeness and if approved, MassDEP will forward the project information to EPA for review.
+After EPA confirms a project, MassDEP will send an award letter to the PWS notifying them that the grant has been awarded.
+This letter will also include the contract intake form and thereafter, contract paperwork to be completed by the PWS.
+Once all contract paperwork is successfully completed and submitted to MassDEP, the PWS will receive a Notice To Proceed letter and be approved to submit grant invoices.

 Projects that are not determined to be eligible for EC-SDC funds will be provided technical assistance to address emerging contaminants.
 Public Water Suppliers will also be referred to other opportunities for funding including the Drinking Water State Revolving Fund (DWSRF) program.